hrgdavor/jscadui/README.md

 The goal is to make UI for jscad development that should be able to visualize the changes in realtime.

-- to feel responsive on save, refresh of the preview can even be over 50ms.
+- to feel responsive on script save, refresh of the preview under 50ms is desirable, but can be few times higher

-- for responsiveness to on live parameter change it should feel that feels like animation (60fps~16ms, 30fps~32ms)
+- for responsiveness to on live parameter change it should feel like animation (60fps~16ms, 30fps~32ms)